CIS565-Fall-2016/Project5A-WebGL-Forward-Plus-Shading-with-glTF/INSTRUCTION.md

 **Optimizations/Analysis:**

+* (1pts) write `tileLightDebug.frag.glsl` to get a debug view of light heat map, showing how many lights are there in each tile.

 * (1pts) early z termination with depth prepass
   - Depth prepass is already implemented for you.
 Simply integrate it into your pipeline.